 - Insurance Annual Premium: To be paid quarterly, semi-annually or annually in equal installments.

-- Loan Repayment: Amount is the same each month and paid in accordance with the monthly schedule furnished by the lending institution.
+- Loan Repayment: The amount is the same each month and paid by the monthly schedule furnished by the lending institution.

-- Office Supplies and Expenses: To be paid in the month following receipt of invoice and supplies to be purchased on a quarterly basis.
+- Office Supplies and Expenses: To be paid in the month following receipt of invoice and supplies to be purchased every quarter.

 - Licenses: To be paid upon due date.

-- Utilities: Expected to fluctuate with weather conditions and to pay for quarterly.
+- Utilities: Expected to fluctuate with weather conditions and to pay quarterly.
 Wages and Benefits: Wages to increase after pay review.
-Amount otherwise considered to be the same each month and paid one month in arrears.
+The amount otherwise considered to be the same each month and paid one month in arrears.

 - Miscellaneous: Expected to be the same each month and paid for in the same month the expense is incurred.

 (e) Break-Even Analysis